wiretap-retro/MigStorm-ITX/README.md

 ![pic](pic.png)

 ## Info
 Tested by Zenon to boot with Pistorm and CaffieneOS.
-The board still needs further testing for complete functionality, and it needs more general trace cleanup/enhancement.
+The board still needs further testing to confirm complete functionality.
+It also needs more general trace cleanup/enhancement.
 Build at your own risk.

 ## Rev History
 v0.4 -- Corrected PS/2 Mouse & Keyboard pinout \